6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 4. Eradication And Recovery/IT Restoration
 5. Post Incident Activity - Documenting and reporting to organizational leadership and applying lessons learned.
 6. Coordination - Reporting and sharing throughout the response process.

+> Incident Response Lifecycle frameworks allow for organizations to develop standardized >incident response approach so that they are managed in an effective and consistent way.

+NIST Incident Response Lifecycle Framework Substeps:

+1. Preparation
+2. Detection and Analysis
+3. Containment, Eradication and Recovery
+4. Post Incident Process

+I﻿t should be noted that the Incident Response Lifecycle is not linear, as in steps can be reversed or forwarded as needed.

 \#﻿### Operating Systems and Linux